 A few weeks ago, Nick, Senior Software Developer at DEV, tweeted about live pairing on a Forem/DEV issue.
-I reached out to Nick because I thought it’d be a great opportunity to learn and also make my first contribution to an open source platform I really enjoy using.
+I reached out to Nick because it was a great opportunity to learn and make my first contribution to an open source platform I enjoy using.
 Together, we live paired on Twitch and worked on refactoring the code for Forem's image upload feature.

 In this blog, I’ll talk about what issue we worked on, how the live stream went, and what I learned.